seeduardo/angular-hacker-news-lab-london-web-102918/README.md

 To run the local dev server, you'll need to run `npm install` and then `node server.js`.
 This will run a local dev server at http://localhost:8080.

 HackerNews is a basic news site where people can post items and comment on them.
 Let's recreate some of it.
+[Take a look at it here.](https://news.ycombinator.com)

 Create a state for the "top stories".